Learn About the Regulatory Flexibility Act

 The Small Business Regulatory Enforcement Fairness Act (SBREFA), Pub Law No. 104-121, was signed into law on March 29, 1996.
 SBREFA enacted a variety of provisions, including several amendments to the RFA.
 In short, SBREFA amended the RFA to require EPA to convene a small business advocacy review panel prior to proposing any rule that will have a significant economic impact on a substantial number of small entities.
 It also added a provision that allows small entities adversely affected by a final rule to challenge the agency's compliance with the RFA's requirements in court.

-- Read the RFA, as amended by SBREFA (PDF)(30 pp, 297K, About PDF) – Provided by the Government Printing Office
+- Read the RFA, as amended by SBREFA (PDF)(30 pp, 297K, About PDF) – Provided by the Government Publishing Office

-- Read the SBREFA (PDF)(29 pp, 186 K, About PDF) – Provided by the U.S. Government Printing Office at FDSys.
+- Read the SBREFA (PDF)(29 pp, 186 K, About PDF) – Provided by the U.S. Government Publishing Office.
 SBREFA is Title II of the Contract with America Advancement Act of 1996 (Public Law 104-121).
 Title II begins on page 11.

 Small Entity Definitions